DurkeshKumaaran/Tensorflow-Projects/README.md

 *Meanwhile, by adding image augmentation, overfitting can be avoided

 #Transfer Learning Model
-*Pre trained model is downloaded and the convolution layer is disconnected in the existing model *The new model is trained and the existing model is added additionally for greater accuracy
+*Pre trained model is downloaded, the last layer is taken in the existing model and is trained with concolutions on the local machine
+*The new model is trained and the existing model is added additionally for greater accuracy